Deep Level StigmaPin

 Deep Level Stigma

 The issue can probably best be summed up with a composite story.
-This is not a true story, but one built out of a few different stories.
+This is not a true story but one built from a few different stories.

 But you will accomplish so much for these kids and future generations by doing it.

 That’s what I call deep-level stigma.
-It says to every survivor that your stories are too sad, too depressing, to be shared.
+It tells every survivor that their stories are too sad or depressing to be shared.
 No one wants to hear them.

-Speaking from my own perspective, the #MeToo movement isn’t necessarily successful because famous people were involved.
-That’s actually only tangential to it’s success.
+From my perspective, the #MeToo movement isn’t necessarily successful because famous people were involved.
+That’s only tangential to its success.
 Yes, seeing famous women talk about famous, influential men made a difference in that it got people talking about their own experiences, but it was also too easy to look at that and dismiss it too because that’s “over there,” in Hollywood, not in my real life.

 Again, speaking personally, I want to advocate for women not because of those stories, as horrible as they are, but because of the stories that move the needle right in front of me.

-• The friend who every morning has to decide between running in town and trying to drown out the comments and catcalls or running in the forest and risk getting abducted with no one around the help her, because it has happened to other women.
+• The friend who every morning has to decide between running in town and trying to drown out the comments and catcalls or running in the forest and risking getting abducted with no one around to help her because it has happened to other women.

-• The countless women I know who have been stalked, harassed, or assaulted have shared that with me in some way.
+• The countless women I know who have been stalked, harassed, or assaulted and shared that with me in some way.

-You see, it is knowing that people I know, care about, and love are being mistreated that makes me want to act.
+You see, knowing that people I know, care about, and love are being mistreated makes me want to act.
 That will move people to act, try and find solutions, and fund those solutions.

 Because if enough survivors are telling their stories, it becomes highly unlikely that the person out there who “doesn’t want to hear about it” will continue not to know anyone affected by child abuse.
 It won’t be a problem for people “over there,” but people “right here.”